DebasmitaGhose/Debasmita-Ghose/README.md

 I have enjoyed working at Technical University of Dresden (Germany), Nanyang Technological University, (Singapore) and Siemens Corporate Technology, (Munich, Germany).

-I have been involved in projects in the domain of Robotics,  Ubiquitous Computing,  Machine Learning and Deep Learning for Computer Vision.
-Additionally,  I am interested in the manipulation and control of robots in chaotic environments and the design of UAVs.
+I have been involved in projects in the domain of Robotics,  Ubiquitous Computing,  Machine Learning, Deep Learning for Computer Vision and Embedded System Design.
+Additionally,  I am interested in the manipulation and control of robots in chaotic environments.

 In my free time, I enjoy travelling, photography and cooking.